Life Insurance after Gastroplasty or Bariatric Surgery.

 - In the past 12 months, have you used any tobacco or nicotine products?

 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

-Now as you can see there are a lot of factors that can come into play when it comes to understanding what kind of a “rate” an individual might be able to qualify for.
+Now, as you can see, there are a lot of factors that can come into play when it comes to an understanding of what kind of a “rate” an individual might be able to qualify for.
 And unfortunately, the questions we listed above usually only represent the “tip” of the iceberg in many cases.

 This is because…

-With each procedure, it’s likely that a life insurance company may have their own set of questions that they will want to ask as well as a whole bunch of questions should you have any pre-existing medical conditions on top of the fact that you elected for one of these “types” of surgeries.
+With each procedure, a life insurance company may have their own set of questions that they will want to ask as well as a whole bunch of questions should you have any pre-existing medical conditions on top of the fact that you elected for one of them these “types” of surgeries.

 The good news is…

-That in most cases, individuals who have elected to have a weight loss surgical procedure will see a vast improvement in their overall health which will be reflected in the “type” of life insurance they will be able to qualify for and the “price” they will be expected to pay.
-That said however, most of these individuals will still most likely be considered a “high risk” applicant making “who” they decide to apply with all the more important.
+That in most cases, individuals who have elected to have a weight-loss surgical procedure will see a vast improvement in their overall health.
+This improvement in health will then usually be reflected in the “type” of life insurance they will be able to qualify for and the “price” they will be expected to pay.
+That said, however, most of these individuals will still most likely be considered a “high risk” applicant, making “who” they decide to apply with all the more important.

-Which is why we wanted to end our discuss here with by providing you with a few helpful tips that we believe might make it easier for you to be able to find the “best” life insurance policy that you can qualify for.
+This is why we wanted to end our discussion here by providing you with a few helpful tips that we believe might make it easier for you to be able to find the “best” life insurance policy that you can qualify for.